sharkdp/bat/README.md

 # Use italic text on the terminal (not supported on all terminals)
 --italic-text=always

-# Use C++ syntax (instead of C) for .h header files
+# Use C++ syntax for .ino files
---map-syntax h:cpp
+--map-syntax "*.ino:C++"

-# Use "gitignore" highlighting for ".ignore" files
+# Use ".gitignore"-style highlighting for ".ignore" files
---map-syntax .ignore:.gitignore
+--map-syntax ".ignore:Git Ignore"
 ```

 ## Using `bat` on Windows